-Here, we show you two simple ways to turn off your iPhone or iPad.
+In this article, we show how to turn off your iPhone or iPad.

 How to turn off an iPhone or iPad

 No matter the reason, here's the simplest way to turn off an iPhone or iPad.
-It's virtually the same process for every generation and model of iOS device, with one exception - the iPhone X requires you to press and hold two buttons instead of one.
+It's virtually the same process for every generation and model of iOS device, with one exception - the X-series iPhones require you to press and hold two buttons instead of one.

 - Hold down the power button (also known as the side button) for around 3 seconds, until you see a 'slide to power off' message appear.
-(On iPhone X, however, you have to press and hold both the side button and one of the volume buttons until the power-off slider appears.)
+(To turn off an iPhone X, XS, XS Max and XR, however, you have to press and hold both the side button and one of the volume buttons until the power-off slider appears.)